groupdocs-comparison-cloud/GroupDocs.Comparison-Products/english/comparison/family/_index.md

 ############################# Header ############################
 title: "Document Comparison Cloud SDKs & API"
-description: "Compare documents, highlight changes or merge differences using the REST API or Cloud SDKs for .NET, Java, PHP & Ruby or by using simple cURL commands‎"
+description: "Compare documents, highlight changes or merge differences using the REST API or Cloud SDKs for .NET, Java, PHP & Ruby or by using simple cURL commands"

 ############################# APIs ###############################
 apis: